taurr/rust-template-rs/README.md

 # rust-template-rs

-Here are a few opinionated `cargo-generate` templates for use when creating [Rust] applications.
+Here are a few `cargo-generate` templates for use when creating [Rust] applications.

+TODO: Rewrite this README...
+TODO: Improve vscode integration

 ## templates